 Soon after, word came that Pinckney had been rejected by the French government.
 He left France, afraid that he would be arrested, and went to the Netherlands.
 There he waited for instructions from the new President.
 Eventually, John Marshall was chosen in place of Madison to join Gerry and Pinckney.

-At the end of 1797, Adams addresses Congress, and made it clear that there was a need “to place our country in a suitable posture of defense.”
+At the end of 1797, Adams addressed Congress, and made it clear that there was a need “to place our country in a suitable posture of defense.”
 Then in the Spring of 1798, he told Congress of the XYZ Affair.
-This involved the French Foreign Minister, Charles Maurice de Talleyrand, sending agents to meet with Pinckney, Gerry and Marshall.
+This involved the French Foreign Minister, Charles Maurice de Talleyrand, sending agents to meet with Pinckney, Gerry, and Marshall.
 The agents made demands and set conditions for negotiation, which Pinckney flatly denied, saying “No, no, not a sixpence.”
 Marshall and Pinckney returned home, and the announcement of the Affair unleashed a wave of anti-French sentiment.
 This led to the passage of the Alien and Sedition Acts, a controversial set of four bills that were intended to keep foreigners living in the United States from having an influence on American opinions.

 Founding the United States Navy and Buildup to War

 As the slogan “Millions for defense, but not one cent for tribute” became the rallying cry of the Federalists, Congress commissioned 1,000 privateers to defend against French hostilities and established the United States Navy on April 30, 1798.
 By May, the sloop Ganges was guarding the coast between Long Island and Chesapeake and was joined the next month by the Constellation and the United States.
 On July 7, 1798, Congress rescinded all treaties with France.
 The same day, the USS Delaware captured the French privateer La Croyable off the shores of New Jersey.
 Two days later, Congress authorized American warships to attack French vessels.

 Naval Conflicts in the Atlantic and Caribbean